benoitvallon/titlecase-french/README.md

 - Words after the quote are in uppercase if the word before the quote is:
     - *d', l'*

-## Uppercase with accent
+## Special uppercase letters

-- Replaced uppercase letter with accent are:
+- All the following special uppercase letters are replaced:
     - *À, Â, Ä, É, È, Ê, Ë, Ç, Î, Ï, Ô, Ö, Û, Ü, Ù*

 # Samples of converted titles